 - Having an identical twin who develops ALL as an infant or young child

-Keep in mind that many people who develop ALL have none of the risk factors and most people with the risk factors do not develop the disease.
+Keep in mind that many people who develop ALL have none of these risk factors, and most people with these risk factors do not develop the disease.